Hunt, hemmed in by debt, set to focus on growth in UK budget

 Instead, hemmed in by his promise to lower the burden of Britain's 2.5 trillion pounds ($3.0 trillion) of debt, Hunt will seek to tackle some of the causes of Britain's long-term economic funk.

 "In the autumn we took difficult decisions to deliver stability and sound money," Hunt is due to say, according to excerpts of his budget speech.
-"Today, we deliver the next part of our plan: a budget for growth," he adds.
+"Today, we deliver the next part of our plan: a budget for growth."

 Britain is the only Group of Seven country where output remains below its pre-pandemic size, putting pressure on Hunt and Prime Minister Rishi Sunak with the opposition Labour Party far ahead in opinion polls.